This summer, I read The Game by Neil Strauss.

 Strauss had been unsuccessful with women until his late 20’s.
-Physically unpreposessing, he was the archetypal nerd: intelligent and logical but introverted and lacking in confidence and results.
+He’d been the archetypal nerd: intelligent and logical but introverted and lacking in confidence and results.

 The Escape Artist is a natural sceptic so I did some due diligence and (as far as I can tell) its 100% true.
 Whenever I find someone who’s achieved amazing results in any field, I take notice.
 Check out the video below and watch how Jessica Alba’s body language changes.